Is the Jungfrau Travel Pass worth it? An honest review

 The Jungfrau Travel Pass does not give you free access to Jungfraujoch – Top of Europe, but it does provide the best discount.

-You get free travel all the way to Eigergletscher and then pay 63CHF (Sept to May) or 75CHF in high season (Jun-Aug) for the final leg of the trip.
+You get free travel all the way to Eigergletscher and then pay 63CHF (Nov to Apr) or 79CHF in high season (May to Oct) for the final leg of the trip.

 Does the Jungfrau Travel Pass include Grindelwald-First?